 Research & Development

-TCAF has three overarching strategic goals, which we achieve via our five R&D themes - education, innovation, sustainability, wellbeing.
+TCAF has three overarching strategic goals, which we achieve via our four R&D themes - education, innovation, sustainability, wellbeing.

-We work collaboratively, either through our in-house experimental ground (artist residencies) or in partnership with frontline initiatives and organisations.
+We work collaboratively, either through our in-house experimental grounds (Ginkgo lab., artist residencies) or in partnership with frontline initiatives and organisations.

 Methodology